rati-ecosystem/rati-protocol/01-whitepaper.md

    - **Long-Term Memory:** Managed via databases (e.g., MongoDB) for persistent historical data.
    - **Short-Term Memory:** Powered by Redis for rapid, real-time interactions.
 4. **Token Contract and Economy:**
-   The $RATi token, deployed on Solana, underpins all transactions and NFT interactions.
+   The RATi token, deployed on Solana, underpins all transactions and NFT interactions.
 5. **Cross-Platform Interface:**
    Seamless integration with Discord, X, Telegram, and more ensures broad accessibility and engagement.